 |GEL 8999||Master's Thesis Research and Direction||8|

+Students can only take up to a maximum of 8 credits out of the required 32 credits outside the Geology Department and a maximum of 4 Geology credits are allowed as GEL 7990 Directed Study.
 If additional credits are required, then, courses may be selected from other graduate courses in chemical and/or civil engineering, or graduate courses in chemistry or physics.
 Graduate courses in disciplines other than geology require the approval of the thesis advisor and the graduate committee.
 All course work must be completed in accordance with the regulations of the Graduate School and the College of Liberal Arts and Sciences.

 The graduate program may be modified by the Geology Department to conform to the needs of individual candidates.